storybookjs/react-native/MIGRATION.md

   .add('centered', () => 'Hello');
 ```

-The semantics has changed in SB5 so that calling `addDecorator` on a kind adds a decorator to all its stories, no mater the order.
+The semantics has changed in SB5 so that calling `addDecorator` on a kind adds a decorator to all its stories, no matter the order.
 So in the previous example, both stories would be centered.

 To allow for a subset of the stories in a kind to be decorated, we've added the ability to add decorators to individual stories using parameters: